-The debt-to-income ratio is calculated by adding up monthly debt payments and dividing it by the gross monthly income.
-Generally, your debt-to-income ratio has to be under 50% to get a mortgage in Arizona, but most lenders want it to be around 45% or less.
+The DTI (debt-to-income) ratio is calculated by adding up monthly bills and debt payments, including rent or mortgage payments, homeowner’s insurance, HOA fees, monthly alimony or child support, loans (student, auto, etc.), and credit card payments. and dividing it by the gross monthly income.
+Take this figure and divide it by gross monthly income.
+Generally, your DTI (debt-to-income) ratio must be under 50% to get a mortgage in Arizona, but most lenders prefer it to be around 45% or less.

 Individual borrowers aren’t the only ones facing restrictions during the homebuying process.
-Lenders are limited in how much they can provide you for the purchase of a home.
+Lenders are limited in how much in loan amounts that they can provide to purchasers of a home.
 This is because the Federal Housing Finance Agency (FHFA) has instituted stringent regulations regarding home loans.

 Now we’ll look at the loan limits for each of the three major loan types.